 Reusable liquids bag

-This clear bag from Flight 001 holds my liquids in my carry-on.
+This colorful bag from Flight 001 (or try a clear bag) holds my liquids in my carry-on.
 It’s TSA-approved and durable, so I don’t have to think about packing a new quart-sized zip-top bag for every trip.

 Airplane ear plugs